Vocal Cord Paralysis

 A flexible endoscope (a small tube with a camera and light) is passed through your nose to view your throat while you swallow brightly colored foods and liquids.
 You may be asked to try different swallowing positions, such as tilting your head or tucking your chin, to see which work best.

-This exam makes an X-ray video of your mouth, throat, and upper esophagus as you swallow foods and drinks of different textures and consistencies mixed with barium (a liquid visible on X-rays).
-It evaluates your swallowing process, whether food or liquid is entering your airway (aspiration), which types and consistencies of food and liquid are safest for you to swallow, and what strategies may make it easier for you to eat safely.
+This exam makes an X-ray video of your mouth, throat, and upper esophagus as you swallow foods and drinks of different textures and consistencies mixed with barium.
+Barium is a substance that is visible on X-rays and allows your providers to see exactly where food and liquid go when you swallow.
+We evaluate your swallowing process, whether food or liquid is entering your airway (aspiration), which types and consistencies of food and liquid are safest for you to swallow, and what strategies may make it easier for you to eat and drink safely.

 Consistently Ranked Among the Nation’s Best Hospitals